bofengb/deep-learning-automatic-vegetable-classification/README.md

 ## Analysis

-- Our experiments show that that data augmentation, regularization, and learning rate decay are necessary when training deep neural networks because they can maintain the numerical stability of parameters in deep neural networks.
+- Our experiments show that data augmentation, regularization, and learning rate decay are necessary when training deep neural networks because they can maintain the numerical stability of parameters in deep neural networks.

 - Furthermore, our experiments prove that transfer learning is essential in the computer vision domain and can provide extremely good results.
 Our transfer learning models achieve 98.4% classification accuracy, which is better than the baseline models.